thijoubert/chulapa/collections/_posts/2021-08-31-InformationBarriers-SharePoint.md

 ### Case 1: A user creates a new communication site

-:point_right: **When a user creates a communication site, his segment is automatically associated to the site.**
+**When a user creates a communication site, his segment is automatically associated to the site.**

 The segments associated to a SharePoint site are **visible to the end users (see screenshot below).**